 Beachgoers want to use their phone too, but preferably without getting water or sand in it.
 This waterproof dry bag fits most phone models, keeping them dry while you're still able to use them.
 You could even use it to keep your money and credit cards safe and dry too!

 Lots of people forget to pack sunscreen or don't think they'll need it.
 Add some sunscreen to your beach lover's gift basket and make sure they take care of their skin!

 Going to the beach is fun, but those beach towels always take up so much space and take ages to dry.
 Not this microfiber towel, though.
 It's super absorbent, fast drying and anti-bacterial, making it great for the gym as well.This one also comes with a little bag so you can stow the towel away easily and keep it separate from your other things.

 Wrap it around your legs, sit on it, use it as a towel, fold it to serve as a pillow or wear it as a dress.
 A sarong always comes in handy, takes up almost no space and weighs close to nothing.
 It's a beach must-have.

 Keep your belongings dry when venturing out into the wild… or simply outdoors.
-This dry bag is easy to wear as it has a shoulder strap and comes with a free waterproof phone bag as an extra.
+This dry travel bag is easy to wear as it has a shoulder strap and comes with a free waterproof phone pouch as an extra.